aramis-lab/clinicadl/docs/Train/Details.md

 ## Autoencoders construction from CNN architectures

-In `clinicadl`, autoencoders acn be derived from a CNN architecture.
+In `clinicadl`, autoencoders can be derived from a CNN architecture.
 In this case:

 - the encoder corresponds to the convolutional part of the CNN,
 - the decoder is composed of the transposed version of the operations used in the encoder.